dfo-osdt/osp-docs/docs/guide/getting-started.md

 Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca).

 ## 2.4 - Use the Application
 You are now ready to use the application!
-Check out the [3.0 - User Interface Overview](/guide/user-interface-overview.html) for information on how to navigate the application and [4.0 - Using the Application](/guide/using-the-application.html) for information on how to use the application.
+Check out the [3.0 - Portal Navigation](/guide/portal-navigation) for information on how to navigate the application and [4.0 - Manuscript Record Form](/guide/manuscript-record-form) for information on how to create your first Manuscript Record Form.

 ## 2.5 - Logging Out
 To log out of the Open Science Portal application: